-There are clear and persistent inequities in advising loads, both within and between departments.
+Clear and persistent inequities exist in advising loads, both within and among departments.
 For example, while the average number of advisees for faculty who are eligible to advise is nineteen students, some faculty routinely advise over 30 students.
-Advising load varies greatly depending on a faculty member's division, department, and program affiliations and by and how students in their departments are assigned or choose advisors.
+Advising load varies greatly depending on a faculty member's division, department, and program affiliations and on how students select or are assigned advisors within departments.
 Advising loads vary over the course of a sabbatical cycle and spike when faculty teach a First Year Seminar.
 Nonetheless, inequities are clear in data from 2015-2025.
-For example, there are differences in the average number of advisees per faculty member between the three academic divisions of the college: 12.5 in Division I, 21.0 in Division II, and 25.1 in Division III.
+For example, there are differences in the average number of advisees per faculty member among the three academic divisions of the college: 12.5 in Division I, 21.0 in Division II, and 25.1 in Division III.

-&lt;sup>1 In the Spring 2025 semester, the mean number of advisees is 19, the median is 17, and the maximum number of advisees is 78.
+&lt;sup>2 In the Spring 2025 semester, the mean number of advisees is 19, the median is 17, and the maximum number of advisees is 78.

 Inequities also occur within divisions and departments.
 Some imbalance in numbers of advisees is acceptable-for instance as faculty's advisee rosters peak with FYS instruction or rebuild after sabbatical leaves.
 However, it is also important to note that in most departments, students are free to choose their advisors.
 In these systems there is always the possibility that some faculty will be sought out for mentoring, for a variety of reasons.
 These faculty may feel uncomfortable turning away new advisees even when they are already overstretched, leading to unequal advising shares.
-In addition, in listening sessions and narrative submissions, faculty frequently noted that faculty often take on unofficial and hence 'invisible' - advising and mentoring roles across campus.
+In addition, in listening sessions and narrative submissions, faculty frequently noted that they often take on unofficial - and hence 'invisible' - advising and mentoring roles across campus.
 In addition, many students have multiple advisors; for example, double majors also have double the number of academic advisors, whom they may not rely upon equally.
-Finally, some important nondepartmental programs - such as Dickinson@Oxford, Fulbright, and Pre-Health programs require specialized academic advising, even over the summer months, without compensation.
+Finally, important nondepartmental programs - such as Dickinson@Oxford, Fulbright, and Pre-Health programs require specialized academic advising, even over the summer months, without additional compensation.
 These and other factors work against the general principle that faculty advising workloads should be fair and equitable within and across departments and programs.